 To begin the adoption process, call the nearest departmental office, under the listing "Social Development" in the New Brunswick Provincial Government blue section of your telephone directory.
-You will be connected with the adoption social worker nearest you and that person will give you information on adopting a waiting child, as well as an application asking for basic information about you and your family.
-The social worker will answer any initial questions you may have.
+You will receive information on adopting a waiting child, as well as an application asking for basic information about you and your family.

 You will be invited to attend pre-service training for prospective adoptive parents.
 This training will give you the opportunity and resources to learn about special placement needs of these children.
 It will also give you the opportunity to ask questions, clarify information and make contacts with other prospective adoptive families.

 When these initial steps have been completed, you and your adoption social worker will begin the home study.
 In the home study, the adoption social worker will carry out family and individual assessments through home visits.

 Once you have applied, you will also be asked to provide a medical assessment from your family doctor to confirm you are in good physical and mental health.

 You, and anyone 19 years or older living in your home, will be asked to undergo a criminal record check.

 As well, you will need to provide three references from friends, colleagues or professionals.